 This post is sponsored by State Farm®.

 So I’m super excited to share all of the details for recreating your own.
 Who knew colorful hot chocolate carafes would steal so many hearts?!
-Ha!

 Plus, you all nailed the family photos in style in the Smilebooth!
 It’s a good day when you’re able to give, receive, and have a cute hot chocolate along the way, don’t you think?

 We also put together a little video for you to get the full recap effect.
 I’ve loved, loved, loved getting to put together these charity based events and parties this year.

 For the cardmaking station, I bought sets of white and kraft paper blank cards and stocked up on felt adhesive stickers, gold paint pens, and markers for guests to add a little pizzazz and personal touch to each.

-To do this, you’ll need to make sure the dispenser nozzle itself is well taped and secured so you’re not compromising the food-safeness of the carafe.
+To do this, you’ll need to make sure the dispenser nozzle itself is well taped and secured.
+This is so that you’re not compromising the food-safeness of the carafe.